foundry-rs/starknet-foundry/docs/src/testing/testing.md

 To run only tests marked with the  `#[ignore]` attribute use `snforge test --ignored`.
 To run all tests regardless of the `#[ignore]` attribute use `snforge test --include-ignored`.

-## Displaying Resources Used During Test
+## Displaying Resources Used During Tests

 To track resources like `builtins` / `syscalls` that are used when running tests, use `snforge test --detailed-resources`.